Piatt-Company/ais-jekyll/contact.markdown

 #  nav: "main"
 ---

+AIS values everyone's time in the rapidly evolving AI market.
+Replies will be sent to relevant inquiries.

+### Secure Inquiry

-We engage with hyperscalers, colocation providers, and enterprise AI labs.
+We engage with hyperscalers, colocation providers, enterprise AI labs, and investors in the AI facilities ecosystem.

-### Secure Inquiry Form

 <form id="contact-form">
   <div class="form-group">